Determining Your Ideal Donor

 Identify your biggest advocates

 The next step is to think about which donors promote your non-profit and/or cause as much as they can.
-Once again we?re going to try to use any data you already have, but researching online will work as well.
+Once again we are going to try to use any data you already have, but researching online will work as well.

 If you have a list of your actual donors go through your list and highlight the names you recognize.
-You most likely recognize them before they?re involved with your non-profit in some fashion.
+Do you most likely recognize them before they are involved with your non-profit in some fashion.
 Then look through your social media accounts and note which people are constantly engaging with you.

 Look for overlap